• Applications / Limitations

 Epilamization is an effective method for solving the technical problem of creeping; epilamization involves reducing the apparent surface tension of components by applying a film which reduces the surface tension.
 This method has been known for around 100 years in the field of precision mechanics, and over the last decade has also been brought in with "normal" mechanical engineering.
 Epilamization is a chemical process that prevents or restricts the spreading out and creeping of oils on metal and plastic surfaces.
 By using fluoractive polymers which form a barrier layer, an oil-repellent effect is achieved which is effective for virtually all the different lubricants used in technical applications.

 This effect results from reducing the apparent surface tension of the solid body by polymerizing a fluoractive layer of plastic with a low surface tension.
 The effect on surface tension can be detected even in extremely thin layers.
-In laboratory tests, epilam coatings a few hundred molecules in thickness demonstrate a considerable reduction in apparent surface tension.
+In laboratory tests, epilam coatings of a few hundred molecules in thickness demonstrate a considerable reduction in apparent surface tension.

 Effect of viscosity:

 As the temperature increases, so the viscosity (viscidity) of a lubricant is reduced.
 The surface tension is also reduced at the same time.
-Both these effects speed up the wetting.
+Both of these effects speed up the wetting.

 What the coating can withstand